-aloo palak curry recipe with step by step photos – there are many ways of making aloo palak or potato spinach recipe and here is one delicious version.
+aloo palak curry recipe with step by step photos – there are many ways of making aloo palak or spinach potato recipe and here is one delicious version.

 this is not a dry version. this aloo palak has the consistency of palak paneer. in this recipe, the spinach is pureed instead of being chopped. for dry version, you can check this aloo palak sabzi recipe.